 I’m not suggesting these parents don’t value nature.
 They think globally and agree on environmental truisms such as the need to slow down climate change, stop deforestation, reduce plastic consumption, and save endangered wildlife.
 They just aren’t connecting the dots between protecting the environment and being a good steward of their own yards.

 These same parents travel to local and faraway places to give their children memorable experiences in nature.
 On weekends they might visit the aquarium, zoo, a local nature center, or go to their beach, mountain or lake house.
-Vacations may be spent experiencing nature tourism in places like Costa Rica or any one of America’s spectacular national parks where awe inspiring wildlife can be appreciated.
+Vacations may be spent experiencing nature tourism in places like Costa Rica, Wyoming, or any one of America’s spectacular national parks where awe inspiring wildlife can be appreciated.
 Yet when they return home to a sanitized yard, the message to respect and appreciate nature isn’t repeated.
 They may travel to Pismo Beach to see monarchs migrating or to the local butterfly house at a Natural History Museum, but they won’t see more than a passing native butterfly in their own yard because of the indiscriminate use of pesticides that exterminate all soft bodied insects, including the caterpillars that turn into butterflies.

 There is an immediacy to change this trajectory.
 Since Noah's Garden was published there are 27% fewer insects, and the bird decline has only increased.
 In the last 50 years we’ve lost 25% of our North American birds.
 By the time the children now playing on astroturf grow up, it may be too late to save nature.
 I’m sincerely not trying to single out older millennials who are the children of boomers and only doing what recent generations before them did.
 As a group they happen to represent a peak disconnect from nature and what they’re doing to their own yards is alarming.

-There are plenty of activist older millennials though and I’m encouraged by positive signs from the tail end of the millennials and from Gen Z who are more willing to change their lifestyle to be more sustainable.
+There are still plenty of activist older millennials and I’m encouraged by positive signs from the tail end of the millennials and from Gen Z who are more willing to change their lifestyle to be more sustainable.
 The vital message from conservationist like Doug Tallamy is resonating as young people just starting to build a life are living in the world with fewer animals that Sara Stein warned about.
 They’re acutely aware of their personal impact on our environment and embrace a more authentically organic and natural lifestyle.
 They’re advocates for change and are creating new trends by tearing up their lawns to plant edible landscaping and wildlife habitats.
 When they have children, they’re exposing them to the natural world every day in their own yard.

 There’s hope.
 The opportunity to nurture nature for the next generation is as simple as creating a backyard (and frontyard!) haven for wildlife and today’s children are watching and learning.
 In the future, they will make this part of who they are.